No content found

 • Must be an enrolled student at college or university at the time of application.

-• Applicants must be able to attend the 2023 National Conference, November 7–11 in Little Rock, Arkansas.
+• Applicants must be able to attend the 2024 National Conference, December 3-6, 2024 in St Augustine, Florida.

 • Previous national scholarship winners, NAI national officers, community officers, scholarship committee members, and members of their families are not eligible.
-If you were a recipient of a virtual scholarship during the COVID 19 Pandemic, you have the option to apply for an in-person scholarship if you meet all the other criteria.
+If you were a recipient of a virtual scholarship to the National Conference, you have the option to apply for an in-person scholarship if you meet all the other criteria.

 To Apply

-Before April 18, 2023, submit a complete application to NAI Student Scholarship Committee c/o Tom Mullin, Scholarship Coordinator.
+Before April 19, 2024, submit a complete application to NAI Student Scholarship Committee.
 Submit all the required materials (incomplete applications will not be considered).
-Please combine all documents into one pdf file and email it to tom.d.mullin@gmail.com with subject “[Your Name]: NAI scholarship.”

-• Cover page with the following information: Name, permanent mailing address, phone number, email, college or university, major or program area of study, undergraduate or graduate scholarship, advisor’s name and email address, and your NAI membership expiration month and year.
+• The following information: Name, preferred Pronouns, permanent mailing address, phone number, best email address, college or university, major or program area of study, undergraduate or graduate scholarship, advisor’s name and email address, NAI membership number, and your NAI membership expiration month and year.

 • Two letters of recommendation (at least one must be from a current professor or instructor).
-Letters of recommendations should be included in the combined PDF.
-However, if the author(s) of the recommendation(s) wish to send them under separate cover for privacy reasons, that is permitted.
+However, if the author(s) of the recommendation(s) wish to send them under separate cover for privacy reasons, that is permitted and can be submitted to Tom Mullin, Scholarship Coordinator at tom.d.mullin@gmail.com.

 • Current resume